mserhattatar/tictactoe/README.md

 # TicTacToe Game /Mini-Max Algorithm

- have developed the Tictactoe game in Unity with C# language.
+ Have developed the Tictactoe game in Unity with C# language.
 I developed this game to practice the minimax algorithm to create AI logic.
 This game is the basic tictactoe game.
 2 users can play together on the same screen or user can play against AI.
 For now Minimax algorithm always wins the game.

 Here are some visual records from the game: